SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Computing the M o bius Transform

-\end{definition} For a full derivation of the set M\"{o}bius transform, see pages 344 to 347 of \cite{rota1964foundations}.
-Each set M\"{o}bius transform coefficient $a(v, S)$, where $S \subseteq T$, represents the marginal contribution of the subset $S$, given a value function $v$, in determining the score $v_{T}(\mathbf{x_T})$.
-Reconstructing the original score $v_{T}(\mathbf{x_T})$ from all subsets $S \subseteq T$ requires taking a linear sum over all the marginal contributions.
-For instance, in an $n = 3$ problem, say we want to compute the set M\"{o}bius transform of the set $S = \{1, 3\}$.
-Let $\emptyset$ refer to the empty set, and let $v_{\emptyset}([x_\emptyset])$ be the output of the value function $v$ when no inputs are given.
-The set M\"{o}bius transform $a(v,S)$ can be written as
+From Definition \ref{def:mobius_set}, each set M\"{o}bius transform coefficient $a(v, S)$, where $S \subseteq T$, represents the marginal contribution of the subset $S$, given a value function $v$, in determining the score $v_{T}(\mathbf{x})$.
+Reconstructing the original score $v_{T}(\mathbf{x})$ from all subsets $S \subseteq T$ requires taking a linear sum over all the marginal contributions.
+For instance, in an $n = 4$ problem, say we want to compute the set M\"{o}bius transform of the set $S = \{1, 4\}$.
+Let $\emptyset$ refer to the empty set, and let $v_{\emptyset}(\mathbf{x})$ be the output of the value function $v$ when no inputs are given.
+The set M\"{o}bius transform $a(v,S)$ can be written as:

 Each exponent raised to the negative one corresponds to the sign of each value function's output.
 Simplifying each exponent results in the following: